byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<fluffypony>** it's just to get a feel on how it would perform
 **\<dEBRUYNE>** hyc: Even that would be quite costly I think
 **\<hyc>** yes, but probably under $1M
-**\<xmrmatterbridge> \<learninandlurkin>** So could we maybe get Tim Olson & Kristy-Leigh Minehan and whoever else people know into a meeting to talk about the practicalities of a spec review and/or ASIC commissioning?
+**\<btrmatterbridge> \<learninandlurkin>** So could we maybe get Tim Olson & Kristy-Leigh Minehan and whoever else people know into a meeting to talk about the practicalities of a spec review and/or ASIC commissioning?
 **\<dEBRUYNE>** I don't think the community would be able to fund $500k at the moment though
 **\<dEBRUYNE>** Especially given that we have a lot of other proposals seeking funding as well
 **\<hyc>** Tim has declined the project for pay